Mohit2497/multiagent-travel-itenary-planner/README.md

 * Offer a conversational chat to answer itinerary-related questions with intelligent fallback responses.
 * Export the itinerary as a PDF.
 * Interactive chat interface with quick question buttons and clear chat functionality.
-* Responsive design with modern UI styling and gradient themes.
 * Form validation and enhanced error handling.
 * Progress tracking during itinerary generation.